 - To make the frosting, add the cream cheese and sugar to a mixing bowl and beat with an electric mixer on medium speed until combined and smooth.

-- Add maple syrup and beat again.
+- Add maple syrup and a pinch of salt and beat again.
 Spread one third of the frosting onto one of the cake layers.
 Add the other cake on top.
 Add remaining frosting on top.

 - Sprinkle over chopped nuts.
 Cut and serve.